Thank you for your interest in Morrison Academy.

 Choosing a Campus

 Morrison Academy has three locations in Taiwan.
 The southern campus in Kaohsiung, central campus in Taichung and the northern campus in Taipei offer kindergarten through grade twelve.
-Morrison has operated several satellite schools in other areas of Taiwan for students through the sixth grade.
-Morrison also provides some services to missionaries in Taiwan who are home-schooling their children.
+Morrison has operated several satellite schools in other areas of Taiwan for students through the eighth grade, including a one currently operating in Chiayi.
+Morrison also provides some services to missionaries in Taiwan who are homeschooling their children.

 Taichung is the third largest city located centrally on the island.
-It is Morrison's first campus and offers a 250 student body high school.
+It is Morrison's oldest campus and offers a 180-student-body high school.
 It is the only campus with home-style dormitories.

 While the Kaohsiung campus is in the countryside, MAK's bus system allows students to easily access the school from the surrounding cities of Kaohsiung, Tainan, and Pingtung.
 MAK's student body is around 250 students, with about 100 students in the high school.